Shuangfeng Temple: History

 Shuangfeng Temple was built in 1140 by master Fashan (法山禅师), under the Southern Song dynasty (1127–1279).
 The temple was dilapidated with huge losses of the cultural relics in 1276.
 It was rebuilt in 1308 and destroyed in wars during the late Yuan dynasty (1271–1368).
 In 1391, at the dawn of the Ming dynasty (1368–1644), master Shishan (石山禅师) relocated the temple to today's Rongcheng District.
 In 1728, in the reign of Yongzheng Emperor of the Qing dynasty (1644–1911), Part of the temple was destroyed by a typhoon, and then magistrate Chen Shuzhi restored it.
 In 1925, magistrate Chen Zhuofan used it as a school.
 During the ten-year Cultural Revolution the Red Guards had attacked the temple in 1966.
 Almost all of the volumes of scriptures, historical documents, and other works of art were either removed, damaged or destroyed in the massive socialist movement.
-After the 3rd Plenary Session of the 11th Central Committee of the Communist Party of China, according to the national policy of free religious belief, Shuangfeng Temple was officially reopened to the public in 1992.
+After the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, according to a policy of some religious freedom, Shuangfeng Temple was officially reopened to the public in 1992.
 Reconstruction of Shuangfeng Temple, commenced on December 25, 1986 and was completed in 1991.
 Shi Yaoyu (释耀瑜) was appointed as abbot of the temple by the State Administration for Religious Affairs.